KonduitAI/konduit-serving/ADRs/0005-Packaging_System_Design.md

 In the future, we will likely allow the build tool to create multiple different artifacts based on one configuration file - i.e., one uberjar for each of a users' target platforms (to output for example 3 separate JAR files, one for each of Linux x86, Linux armhf, Windows x86).

+From a usability perspective, note that most users usually won't interact with this build tool directly, instead only touching (or being aware) of the UI/CLI layer on top of it.

 ### Part 2 - Configuration File